TDStrasser/Kookaberry-Reference-Guide/docs/source/dht.rst

       # Then add code to do something with the measurements, e.g.
       print(temperature, "C", humidity, "%")
-      # Then sleep for 1 second to allow the DHT to tae the next reading
+      # Then sleep for 2 seconds to allow the DHT to take the next reading
-      time.sleep(1)
+      time.sleep(2)

 DHT Constructors